-Hi, my name is Shilpa Mehta and I am a lawyer with the Feldstein Family Law Group.
-Today I will be discussing with you the issue more than one matrimonial home.
-Specifically, I will discuss whether a seasonal residence, which was owned by one party prior to the date of marriage, and whether it qualifies as a matrimonial home under the Family Law Act.
+Hi, my name is Megan Jamieson and I am an Associate with Feldstein Family Law Group.
+Today, I will be discussing the issue of more than one matrimonial home.
+Specifically, I will discuss whether a seasonal residence, which was owned by one party prior to the date of marriage, qualifies as a matrimonial home under the Family Law Act.

-Under section 18, subsection (1) of the Act, every property in which a person has an interest at the time of separation, and the property was ordinarily occupied by the person and his or her spouse as their family residence, is considered their matrimonial home.
+Under subsection 18 (1) of the Act a matrimonial home is defined as follows: “every property in which a person has an interest at the time of separation, and the property was ordinarily occupied by the person and his or her spouse as their family residence, is considered their matrimonial home.”

 The wording of the Act anticipates that spouses may have more than one matrimonial home by stating that every property in which a person has an interest may be a matrimonial home.
 This property also needs to be ordinarily occupied by the person and his or her spouse at the date of separation.
 The reference to “ordinarily occupied” only makes sense if it is read together with the next part of the definition, that is, “as their family residence.”

-According to this definition, there is no condition that requires spouses to occupy the matrimonial home together or concurrently.
+Based on the definition, there is no condition that requires spouses to occupy the matrimonial home together or concurrently.
 It simply provides that both spouses must be occupying the home as a “family residence” at the date of separation.
-Arguably, if a family is using their cottage on weekends during the summer, there is a propensity to characterize the property as a matrimonial home.
-It is important to note that section 18(1) of the FLA does not mention that the asset (home) must be routinely used for family purposes or as accommodation.
+Arguably, if a family is using their cottage on weekends during the summer, it could be characterized as a matrimonial home.

-If you would like more information on separation agreements for common law or married couples, please visit our website.
-If you would like to schedule a consultation to speak with one of our lawyers about your family matter, please call us at: (905) 581-7222.
+If you would like more information about property division or matrimonial home’s in particular, please visit our website at www.separation.ca.
+If you would like to schedule a free initial consultation to speak with one of our lawyers about your family matter, please call us at: 1-855-909-9903.